MileHacker Logo

 • Museo Arqueológico Nacional Brüning: One of Peru's oldest archaeological museums, with a vast collection from various pre-Inca cultures (Lambayeque, Moche).
 Highlights: The "Golden Idol" (Ídolo de Oro) of Sicán, textiles, ceramics, and metalwork.
 Location: Lambayeque.

-• Museo de Sitio de Túcume: Focuses on the Lambayeque and Chimú cultures that inhabited Túcume.
+• Museo de Sitio de Túcume: Concentrates on the Lambayeque and Chimú cultures that inhabited Túcume.
 It displays artifacts found at the site, models of the pyramids, and information on local traditions, a direct link to the site you are exploring.

 Performance & Arts